 For some, gardening is a fun hobby.
 For others, it is a tiring chore.
 But either way, everyone can benefit from a hose timer, which can automate some of the work and help to save water.
-The best hose timer is designed to provide an automated watering system which is easy to program.
-In this article we will cover some of the top hose timers available on the market today.
+The best hose timer is designed to provide an automated watering system that is easy to program.
+In this Best Hose Timer Reviews & Buyers Guide, we will cover some of the top hose timers available on the market today.

 The most noteworthy feature is how detailed you can get when it comes to programming.
 Unlike a lot of competition, you can set the program to water only on specific days, which is great for those that have watering restrictions placed on them where they live.